510K caused misery and suffering among mesh victims

 In order for a manufacturer to sell a Class II or III medical device or a vitro diagnostic device (IVD) for human use in the US, they must file a Premarket Notification with the FDA. (assuming a PMA is not required) “Each person who wants to market in the U.S., a Class I, II, and III device intended for human use, for which a Premarket Approval (PMA) is not required, must submit a 510(k) to FDA unless the device is exempt from 510(k) requirements of the Federal Food, Drug, and Cosmetic Act (the Act)…” ” FDA premarket submission ,

-In order to obtain Section 510(k) clearance a hernia mesh corporations must:
+To obtain Section 510(k) clearance a hernia mesh corporations must:

 - file a Section 510(k) premarket notification of its intent to market